dtjohnso/Student-Writing-Helps/turabian.md

 * A Word Document to use as a template for creating Turabian class papers:
     - [Word DOCX format][docx-template] (for Microsoft Word 2007+)
     - [Word DOC format][doc-template] (for older versions of Word, or OpenOffice)
+* For OpenOffice users, I've made a slightly edited file that corrects a couple bugs found in the transferring over to OpenOffice from Microsoft Word:
+	- [OpenOffice template][odt-template] (many thanks to Dave Aschenmeier for identifying these bugs)
 * A sample paper using the styles found in the template, so you can see the styles "in action":
     - [Turabian Lorem Ipsum (DOCX format)][lorem-ipsum]
     - [Turabian Lorem Ipsum (DOC format)][lorem-ipsum]